 If the TSC Traffic Characteristics IE is included in the QoS Flows To Be Setup List in the PDU Session Resource To Be Setup List IE, the target NG-RAN node shall, if supported, use it as specified in TS 23.501 [7].

-For each PDU session, if the Common Network Instance IE is included in the PDU Session Resource To Be Setup List IE or in the Additional UL NG-U UP TNL Information at UPF List IE, the target NG-RAN node shall, if supported, use it when selecting transport network resource as specified in TS 23.501 [7].
+For each PDU session, if the Common Network Instance IE is included in the PDU Session Resource To Be Setup List IE or in the Additional UL NG-U UP TNL Information at UPF List IE, or the Additional Redundant UL NG-U UP TNL Information at UPF List IE, the target NG-RAN node shall, if supported, use it when selecting transport network resource as specified in TS 23.501 [7].

 <Unchanged Text Omitted>